rust-lang/book/second-edition/src/ch01-02-hello-world.md

 ```

 Cargo uses the *Cargo.lock* to keep track of dependencies in your application.
-This project doesn't have dependencies, so the file is a bit sparse.
+This project doesn’t have dependencies, so the file is a bit sparse.
-Realistically, you won't ever need to touch this file yourself; just let Cargo
+Realistically, you won’t ever need to touch this file yourself; just let Cargo
 handle it.

 We just built a project with `cargo build` and ran it with